mlafleur/mlafleur.github.io/_posts/2014-03-26-awesome-android-with-xamarin.md

 ---
-Title: Awesome Android with Xamarin
+title: Awesome Android with Xamarin
-Excerpt: "I've been publicly developing an application I call RMV Awesome on this blog over the last few months.
+excerpt: "I've been publicly developing an application I call RMV Awesome on this blog over the last few months.
 Since the initial release of the Windows 8.1 app we've migrated code to a Portable Class Library, ported to Windows Phone 8, added monetization, integrated Azure Mobile Services and tackled geo-location.
 Today we’ll take a look at bringing this awesomeness over Android using Xamarin."
-Tags:
+tags:
   - PCL
   - RMV Awesome
   - Windows